effectivecore/core/readme.md

-projects as opposed to intensive, i.e. instead of creating own code, they usually take another library which it's written not clear by whom and it's not clear by where and try to combine it with a group of the same libraries, not coordinated among themselves and having, usually, redundant and not fully tested functionality.
+projects as opposed to intensive, i.e. instead of creating own code, they usually take another library which it's written not clear by whom and it's not clear by where and try to combine it with a group of the same libraries, not coordinated among themselves and having redundant and not fully tested functionality.
 As a result, we get a set of obscure and inconsistent libraries with poorly tested redundant functionality which is constantly growing in volume.
 Unfortunately, many developers are bogged down in such code and